zhangsjsky/IsoSeq/README.md

     bash: isoSeq.sh: command not found...

 check whether the pipeline scripts are executable and their path is in the $PATH variable.

+3.2 Prepare Configuration File
+The format and description of the configuration file is explained in the help message of isoSeq.sh.
+It (e.g. sample.conf) is a text file with many lines, each of which is TSV (tab-separated value) or space-separated values.
+One line is the complete information for one sample.
+Columns in one line is:

+An example of configuration file:

+#SampleName  InputDirectory  Primer     Junction(Optional)

+sample1       sample1_data   primer1.fa  junctions.bed

+sample2       sample2_data   primer2.fa

+The line prefixed with a ‘#’ isn’t necessary and will be skipped automatically by the pipeline.